BTCDecoded/blvm-docs/src/development/benchmarking.md

 The benchmarking infrastructure is maintained in a separate repository (`blvm-bench`) that:

-- Runs performance benchmarks across all BLLVM components
+- Runs performance benchmarks across all BLVM components
 - Generates benchmark reports and visualizations
 - Publishes results to `benchmarks.thebitcoincommons.org`
 - Tracks performance over time